-The net proceeds to the Company from the Offering (after deducting applicable underwriting discount and estimated expenses payable by the Company) are estimated to be approximately \$42.4 million (\$48.8 million if the Underwriters' over-allotment option is exercised in full).
+The net proceeds to the Company from the Offering (after deducting applicable underwriting discount and estimated expenses payable by the Company) are estimated to be approximately \$44.0 million (\$50.7 million if the Underwriters' over-allotment option is exercised in full).
 Assuming that the Offering is consummated prior to the Refinancing, the Company intends to use the net proceeds to repay the Company's outstanding indebtedness, although the Company may use the net proceeds for general corporate purposes or to fund acquisitions (including selective acquisitions that complement the businesses of CooperVision or CooperSurgical or provide additional or complementary product lines or entry into additional geographic areas).
-The Company, as part of its strategy, actively seeks acquisition opportunities in the ordinary course of intent with respect to possible acquisitions, certain of which could be material.
-The Company, however, currently has no agreements, commitments or undertakings with respect to any acquisitions, in the future.
+The Company, as part of its strategy, actively seeks acquisition opportunities in the ordinary course of its business and from time to time enters into discussions and letters of intent with respect to possible acquisitions, certain of which could be material.
+The Company, however, currently has no agreements, commitments or undertakings with respect to any acquisitions, nor can there by any assurance that the Company will make any such acquisitions in the future.
 See "Risk Factors -- Risks Associated with Future Acquisitions."

-If the net proceeds are used to repay indebtedness, the Company will repay the outstanding principal amount of and accrued and unpaid interest on the following: (i) 10% Senior Subordinated Secured Notes due 2003, the outstanding principal amount of which was \$21,943,000 as of April 30, 1997; (ii) a Term Loan from Foothill Capital Corporation ("Foothill") maturing on August 1, 2001, the outstanding principal amount of which was \$10,342,000 as of April 30, 1997, bearing interest at 2% above Foothill's prime rate (10 1/2% as of April 30, 1997); (iii) a Loan and Security Agreement with Foothill providing for revolving advances of up to \$8 million, the outstanding principal amount of which was \$1,332,000 as of April 30, 1997, bearing interest at 1 1/2% above prime (as determined pursuant to such agreement) (10% as of April 30, 1997) and expiring on August 1, 2001; (iv) two term notes issued to Cooper Life Sciences, Inc. ("CLS") due January 1998, the outstanding aggregate principal amount of which was \$5 million as of April 30, 1997); each bearing interest at the prime rate (8 1/2% as of April 30, 1997); and (v) a portion of a promissory note issued to Wesley-Jessen Corporation due March 17, 2001, the outstanding principal amount of which was \$4,500,000 as of April 30, 1997 and bearing interest at 12% (8% in cash and 4% in kind).
+If the net proceeds are used to repay indebtedness, the Company will repay the outstanding principal amount of and accrued and unpaid interest on the following: (i) 10% Senior Subordinated Secured Notes due 2003, the outstanding principal amount of which was \$21,943,000 as of April 30, 1997; (ii) a Term Loan from Foothill Capital Corporation ("Foothill") maturing on August 1, 2001, the outstanding principal amount of which was \$10,342,000 as of April 30, 1997, bearing interest at 2% above Foothill's prime rate (10 1/2% as of April 30, 1997); (iii) a Loan and Security Agreement with Foothill providing for revolving advances of up to \$8 million, the outstanding principal amount of which was \$1,332,000 as of April 30, 1997, bearing interest at 1 1/2% above prime (as determined pursuant to such agreement) (10% as of April 30, 1997) and expiring on August 1, 2001; (iv) two term notes issued to Cooper Life Sciences, Inc. ("CLS") due January 1998, the outstanding aggregate principal amount of which was \$5 million as of April 30, 1997, each bearing interest at the prime rate (8 1/2% as of April 30, 1997); and (v) the promissory note issued to Wesley-Jessen Corporation due March 17, 2001, the outstanding principal amount of which was \$4,500,000 as of April 30, 1997 and bearing interest at 12% (8% in cash and 4% in kind).